zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 - 🤖 Uses [`@conda-forge-curator`](https://github.com/conda-forge-curator)
 - 🔒 Has access to Github API, Anaconda.org

-This repository hosts workflows that mainly run when triggered by an user-initiated action.
+This repository hosts workflows that mainly run when triggered by a user-initiated action.
-This is usually done via a PR that, once approved, it's merged and triggers the requested action (mark a package as broken, archive a feedstock, etc).
+This is usually done via a PR that, once approved, is merged and triggers the requested action (mark a package as broken, archive a feedstock, etc).

 ### artifact-validation